Progressive Checkerboards for Autoregressive Multiscale Image Generation: Background and Related Work

 Gradual scaling AR models \citep{var,star,infinity}, introduced by VAR \citep{var}, progressively develop a full-resolution array of latent codes, which is used as a working ``canvas'' to apply residuals.
 At each iteration, the canvas is downsampled to the current scale (which grows by a factor of $\sqrt[3]{2}$) and a transformer predicts residuals, which are upsampled and applied to the full-resolution array.

-The downsample-predict-upsample cycle implicitly invokes a progressive deblurring, similar to the progressive denoising of diffusion models.
-Since at each step the applied residuals are always upsampled from a smaller scale, they are blurry at full resolution, and the amount of blur decreases with each iteration as scales increase to the final resolution.
-Thus, the set of working values undergo a progressive deblurring in latent space.
+The downsample-predict-upsample cycle implicitly invokes a progressive deblurring in latent space, similar to the progressive denoising of diffusion models.
 Viewing the method this way sheds some light on reasons why the scaling factor remains small.
 Just as diffusion models struggle with large denoising steps due to their use of independent sampling and Gaussian noise \citep{ddim,progressive-distillation,consistency-models,dpm-solver}, scalewise AR models can struggle with large deblurring steps due to independently sampling underlying multi-modal distributions \citep{cold-diffusion,blurring-diffusion}.